 Premier Protein Shakes contain only 5 grams of carbs, so they can be incorporated into a keto diet.
 Most keto diets allow for up to 50 grams of carbs per day.

-100% whey protein will contain slightly less carbs per 30 g protein serving according to USDA data, and we believe whey protein is a better option for keto dieters.
+Whey protein will contain slightly less carbs per 30 g protein serving according to the USDA, and we believe whey protein is a better option for keto dieters.